 None of them chose to be dropped into the middle of an existential global crisis, but they are all acting because their future depends on it.

-In Kenya, for 14-year-old Stella, climate change isn’t just an abstract concept to deal with in 2030 or 2050, it’s real, it’s here and it’s having a measurable impact.
+In Kenya, for 14-year-old Ruth, climate change isn’t just an abstract concept to deal with in 2030 or 2050, it’s real, it’s here and it’s having a measurable impact.

 “Because of climate change we have lost animals, crops, rivers dry up, people move from place to place looking for pasture and even some die because of famine,” she says.